 I tell the story of how the Starbucking documentary film came to be.
 I begin the chapter with a brief discussion about truth, as it relates to documentaries, and then I jump back to the beginning and detail how the filmmaker came across my story and pitched his idea for a film.
 I explain the process of filming, generating publicity, securing a distributor and entry into festivals.
 I conclude by expressing how this film has been one of the highlights of my entire project, and how it remains a point of pride to this day.

-This chapter will focus on Starbucks' explosive growth and detail how their aggressive North American expansion in the mid-aughts made my life a nightmare as I tried to keep up while also maintaing a job and trying to rise in the Scrabble rankings.
-I will explain how that growth led to an unprecedented implosion, the closure of nearly a thousand stores between 2008 and 2009, and how the Great Purge force Starbucks to adjust its growth patterns.
-I will conclude by explaining that a decade after the Great Purge, Starbucks has apparently forgotten the lessons learned earlier and resumed overbuilding, even during the COVID-19 pandemic.
+This chapter focuses on Starbucks' explosive growth and details how their aggressive North American expansion in the mid-aughts made my life a nightmare as I tried to keep up while also maintaining a job and trying to rise in the Scrabble rankings.
+I explain how that growth led to an unprecedented implosion, the closure of nearly a thousand stores between 2008 and 2009, and how the Great Purge force Starbucks to adjust its growth patterns.
+I conclude by explaining that a decade after the Great Purge, Starbucks has apparently forgotten the lessons learned earlier and resumed overbuilding, even during the COVID-19 pandemic.

 This chapter details my views on the institution of policing, and it is one of the most personal and meaningful.
 These views evolved from the law-and-order attitude of a naive high schooler to the more enlightened position that American policing is an artifact of slavery and should be abolished.
 I explain how I began to have negative encounters with police as a teenager which increased when I began Starbucking across the country then became precarious after I began urban camping.
 As I recount my many anecdotes, I discuss into some of the legal details related to policing and then my philosophy about a society free of policing, and I recount my experiences attending Black Lives Matter protests in 2020.